Penn State - Intellectual Property

 For questions, additional detail, or to request changes to this policy, please contact the Office of the Vice President for Research.

-Other Policies in this Manual may have specific application and should be referred to, especially:
+Other Policies may have specific application and should be referred to, especially:

 HR91 - Conflict of Interest,